All Episodes

 But as it crawled up the beach, it was only four or five inches high.

-And here's what happens with the tsunamis, okay.
+And here's what happens with the tsunamis, okay?

-So get this out of here.
+So I'll get this out of here.

 So it has that natural channel.